 M22529/2 –The Better Way

-- It is a caterpillar style grommet with opposing finger-like castles that exert a compression force which create static friction for retention without glue.
+- It is a caterpillar-style grommet with opposing finger-like castles that exert a compression force that creates static friction for retention without glue.

 - It has passed 20/20/20 G static load tests even when 4 castles are removed to provide clearance for a p-clamp riveted clip used on some penetrations.

 - M22529/2 also virtually eliminates the large FOD footprint of shop consumables (gloves, cheese cloth, adhesive, tape) required for the glued nylon grommet.